How much does a humidifier cost to install?

 Installing a whole-house humidifier takes 2 to 6 hours, depending on the type and if modifications are needed to make space for the unit.

-- Bypass and fan-powered humidifiers take 2 to 3 hours to install on average.
+Bypass and fan-powered humidifiers take 2 to 3 hours to install.

 How to install a whole-house or furnace humidifier